q153877011/trtc-live/README.md

 <img src="https://web.sdk.qcloud.com/trtc/live/web/image/h5-layout-en.png"/>

+## Quick Deployment

+Quickly deploy templates through EdgeOne pages to build your live streaming room with zero code.

+You can click the "View Demo" button on the left to view the online demonstration.

 ## Prerequisites

 - Node.js version: Node.js ≥ 16.19.1 (we recommend using the official LTS version, please match the npm version with the node version).